dequelabs/axe-webdriverjs/README.md

 ### AxeBuilder#configure(config:Object)

-Inject an aXe configuration object to modify the ruleset before running Analyze.
+Inject an axe configuration object to modify the ruleset before running Analyze.
 Subsequent calls to this method will invalidate previous ones by calling `axe.configure` and replacing the config object.
 See [axe-core API documentation](https://github.com/dequelabs/axe-core/blob/master/doc/API.md#api-name-axeconfigure) for documentation on the object structure.